-Students are expected to have taken a serious university-level introductory formal-logic course (which hopefully included second-order logic and some propositional modal logic), and to have a significant degree of logico-mathematical maturity.
-Phase I of the course will include a review of some introductory formal logic, via problems in HyperSlate[®].
+Students are expected to have taken a serious university-level introductory formal-logic course (which hopefully included second-order logic and some propositional modal logic - but given the rather impoverished reach of the vast majority of such courses, this really and truly is a hope), and to have a significant degree of logico-mathematical maturity.
+Phase I of the course will include a review of some introductory formal logic, via problems in HyperSlate (R).